nazunalika/linux-guide-and-hints/docs/index.md

 The source code for this page can be found on [github](https://github.com/nazunalika/linux-guide-and-hints).
 This page contains tutorials and generally useful information regarding packages and system administration in Fedora and Enterprise Linux (Rocky Linux, CentOS Stream).

-Use the top bar to navigate.
+Use the navigation to the left.

 ## Quick Links